galaxyproject/training-material/topics/ecology/tutorials/PAMPA-toolsuite-tutorial/tutorial.md

 #### First output: 'GLM - results from your community analysis'

-First, on the 'GLM - results from your community analysis' data file, we see four analyses: `global` on the whole dataset and one analysis for each survey `BITS`, `EVHOE` and `SWC-IBTS`.
+First, on the 'GLM - results from your community analysis' data file, we see four analyses: `global` on the whole dataset and one analysis for each of the three surveys `BITS`, `EVHOE` and `SWC-IBTS`.
 We also see the `Poisson` distribution has been automatically selected by the tool.
 It seems right as the interest variable "Species richness" is a count.

 Then, we see five fields that gives indexes to evaluate the quality of a model in comparison to another model performed on the same data, so they can't be used to compare the four models performed here :